 Dual (multi) display setups can also have restrictions as result of the monitors not being recognized.

 I already mentioned the color profile for monitors.
-A ICM file is used to specify the International Color Consortium compatibility for a monitor.
+An ICM file is used to specify the International Color Consortium compatibility for a monitor.
 To make sure the intended colors are properly displayed by the monitor they are calibrated and the values are defined in the color profile.
 This prevents the problem with the monitor displaying incorrect colors.

-One thing to keep in mind though is that it is not only the monitor driver that affects display issues.
+One thing to keep in mind though, is that it is not only the monitor driver that affects display issues.
 The graphics card and the driver for the graphic card are just as important.
 Memory limitations on the graphics card can limit possible screen resolutions, and so can DisplayPort-to-HDMI dongles.
 So make sure you check and update the graphics card drivers as well.

 Where Do I Find Monitor Drivers for Windows 10?